CassandraMaldonado/LLM_Healthcare/README.md

 Large language models often struggle with medical content they can hallucinate, miss important details or make unsafe recommendations.
 Since training big models takes a lot of compute power, our plan is to first test smaller models and methods to find out which tuning approach works best for healthcare question answering.

-This project is part of our preparation for the Capstone presentation, where we’ll share our findings and recommendations for next steps.

 ## Datasets

 Each dataset contributes something different to the training: